What Is Rhinoplasty?

 Choosing the best Rhinoplasty surgeon is an important task that can actually make the difference between achieving your desired results or getting stuck with disastrous results.

 Rhinoplasty is a challenging procedure, often considered one of the most difficult of invasive cosmetic surgeries, requiring in-depth training, years of experience, and a specialized skill set.
 The best Rhinoplasty surgeon will be Board-Certified in plastic and cosmetic surgery, and have years of specialized Rhinoplasty training.
 Finally, the best Rhinoplasty surgeon will be a doctor who agrees with your sense of aesthetics.
-As you look through his patient’s before and after photos, you should begin to note his talent and his style; if you like what you see on the surgeon’s previous patient’s noses, you are more likely to enjoy the Rhinoplasty results that he will give you, as well.
+Honest competent surgeons will show you examples of their results.

 Will Insurance Cover My Surgery?

 Whether or not health insurance will cover the cost of rhinoplasty is often determined by whether the reasons for the surgery are medical or aesthetic.
 For those who have suffered an injury or congenital defect, corrective surgery may be covered.
-If a patient simply wishes to have a more sculpted, symmetrical nose to improve his or her appearance, the surgery may be considered “elective, ” requiring the patient to find alternative means of financing it.
+If a patient simply wishes to have a more sculpted, symmetrical nose to improve his or her appearance, the surgery may be considered cosmetic and not covered by insurance.
 Many patients have both functional and aesthetic concerns.
-Therefore the surgery is carried out the correct the airway and improve the appearance.
+Therefore the surgery is carried out to correct the airway and improve the appearance.
 Those portions of the surgery devoted to airway restoration are frequently covered by insurance companies while the aesthetic portion of the surgery is considered cosmetic, and is not covered by insurance companies.
 Obviously it makes sense to carry out both procedures at the same time, satisfying all of the patient’s objectives.

 What Will The Recovery Process Be Like?